akouz/a_coos/README.md

 Kernel uses about 1K bytes.
 Highly portable, it has no assembler code and it is independent from hardware.
 System ticks 1 ms based on __millis()__.
 Should run on any Arduino board.
 Tested on Arduino Pro Mini (ATmega328), RAK Creator Pro (RTL8711) and NodeMCU (ESP8266).
 Does not work on ESP32, apparently because of [problems in the ESP32 __setjmp__ library.](https://github.com/espressif/arduino-esp32/issues/1689)

-Revision 1.3 made as C++ template.
+Coos made as C++ template.
 Library consists of a single file coos.h.

 ## Warnings:
-  * COOS_DELAY(x) must be used in the task itself; it cannot be used in functions called from task
+  * COOS_DELAY(x) must be used in the task itself; it cannot be used in functions called from task.
-  * Variables used by a task should be declared as static, otherwise their value will be lost after COOS_DELAY() call
+  * Variables used by a task should be declared as static, otherwise their value will be lost after COOS_DELAY() call.
+  * Tick can be selected either 1 ms in average, or 1.024 ms. Uptime calculated correctly disregard of tick selected.
+  * Do not select less than 3 tasks.

 ## Usage